 Three Employees Receive Tobin Awards

-The Tobin Employee Awards were begun in 2006 to annually recognize one representative from each of the College’s three non-faculty groups of employees: administrators, staff members and maintenance and operations workers.
+The Tobin Employee Awards were instituted in 2006 to annually recognize one representative from each of the College’s three non-faculty groups of employees: administrators, staff members and maintenance and operations workers.
 Monetary awards are made each year from an employee-generated fund established in 2003 to honor Gene Tobin, Hamilton College’s 18th president, and his wife Beverly.
-The fund honors the couple’s 23 years of service to the Hamilton community.
+The fund recognizes the couple’s 23 years of service to the Hamilton community.